Dental Cleaning

 During your exam, your dentist will:

-• Evaluate your dental hygiene habits and recommend improvements.
+- Evaluate your dental hygiene habits and use diagnostic tools like X-rays to recommend personalized improvements.

 These steps are essential for early detection and prevention.
 Your dentist may also discuss how lifestyle factors, such as diet or smoking, can affect your oral health maintenance.